 So products that are expected to deliver similar returns but having differing apparent risk levels should be examined with the above rule of thumb in mind.
 If products have similar expected returns, perhaps one should assume the risks must be similar, but taking different forms.
 An adviser can then ask ‘where has the risk been moved to?’ to gain additional perspective.

-Understanding the many different forms risk can take is beneficial for portfolio managers, but it is also vital that advisers effectively communicate product risks to clients.
+Understanding the many different forms of risk can take is beneficial for portfolio managers, but it is also vital that advisers effectively communicate product risks to clients.

 Components of risk

-Does ‘risk’ mean volatility, credit risk, default risk, liquidity risk or what?
+Does ‘risk’ mean volatility, credit risk, default risk, liquidity risk, or what?
 It should include all of these and more; volatility is hardly a complete measure of risk alone.

 There are different ways of breaking down risk into its components , , an illustration is shown below.